alsulaihiabdu2/GenericCallApiLibrary/README.md

-Step 1: Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+Step1: Add the JitPack repository to your build file , Add it in your root build.gradle at the end of repositories:

 	dependencyResolutionManagement {
 		repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)
 		repositories {